How to do Takeoff In Construction?

 2. AI-powered Takeoff Software

 It takes things a step further by utilizing artificial intelligence to automatically identify and quantify materials directly from your digital plans.
-This significantly reduces the time spent on takeoffs – instead of manually clicking and dragging tools, AI takeoff tools like Beam AI analyze the plans and generate quantities automatically.
-Estimators can then review the AI-generated takeoff and make any necessary adjustments or corrections.
+This significantly reduces the time spent on takeoffs – instead of manually clicking and dragging tools.

-- Upload Plans: Upload your digital construction plans
+- Upload your site plans in PDF format

 By leveraging AI technology like Beam AI, contractors can shift focus towards aligning with the customer requirements rather than spending hours on takeoffs.
 This will also allow them to send out up to 30% more bids, while always being the first quote out. .